adellegia/adellegia.github.io/cv.md

 - Master of Data Science for Public Policy, Hertie School of Governance in Berlin (September 2021 --- June 2023)

-- Bachelor of Science in Statistics (_Cum Laude_) University of the Philippines --- Diliman (June 2012 --- June 2016)
+- Bachelor of Science in Statistics (_Cum Laude_), University of the Philippines --- Diliman (June 2012 --- June 2016)

 ## Professional Experience